chrissheppard41/jgit_test/_posts/other_insurance/2014/4/2014-4-23-Unlikely-home-insurance-claims-revealed.md

 title: Unlikely home insurance claims revealed - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: Home insurance is one of the most important safeguards property owners can have in place in order to protect their financial security, and this is som
+  description: Home insurance is one of the most important safeguards property owners can have in place in order to protect their financial security, and this is something especially important given the wide range of claims that individuals make each year
 categories: ['Other Insurance']
 tags: ['Apr 2014', 'Story', 'News']
 permalink: news/Unlikely-home-insurance-claims-revealed.htm